arnuschky/dell-bmc-firmware/README.md

 ---------------------

 Python script to adjust the lower critical fan thresholds hardcoded in the BMC.
-This change allows to use fans with lower RPM.
+This change allows the use of fans with lower RPM.

 See: http://projects.nuschkys.net/2011/11/15/how-to-adjust-the-fan-thresholds-of-a-dell-poweredge/